To users who come from 萌娘百科 and 萌えっ娘百科事典, please make sure, you are able to contribute with an intermediate or higher level of English before edit.

 Angels of Grifon!
 Advance!

-The following walkthrough-related information may be partial or misleading, please exercise caution when reading~
+The following walkthrough-related information is based on player-testing and trial-and-error, which may be misleading.
+Please exercise caution when reading

 Echelon formation（Normal）[edit | edit source]